Pulsar Sparking: What if mountains on the surface?: The revival of two pulsars

-By the same procedure, we can explain the unexpected sparking behavior of PSR J2144-3933 which was first discovered in 1996 by Parkes Observation, with a period of $8.51\:\mr{s}$ and a period derivative $4.96\times 10^{-16}\:\mr{s/s}$.
-According to the magnetic dipole model, it has a surface magnetic field of $2.08\times 10^{12}\:\mr{G}$ and a energy loss rate of $3.2\times 10^{28}\:\mr{erg/s}$, with the spin down age $272\:\mr{Myr}$.
-If there is a small mountain with steepness $\eta$ greater than $6.4$ (Figure~\ref{fig:star2}), then it would be possible to generate sparks.
+Applying the same methodology, we can explain the unexpected sparking behavior of PSR J2144-3933 \citep{Young+etal+1999} with a period of $8.51\:\mr{s}$ and a period derivative $4.96\times 10^{-16}\:\mr{s/s}$.
+According to the dipolar magnetic configuration, it has a surface magnetic field of $2.08\times 10^{12}\:\mr{G}$ and a energy loss rate of $3.2\times 10^{28}\:\mr{erg/s}$, with the spin down age of $272\:\mr{Myr}$.
+If there is a small mountain with a steepness $\eta$ greater than $6.4$ (Figure~\ref{fig:star2}), then it would be possible to generate sparks.
 The parameters of these two pulsars and the changes in potential drops required to form sparks are concluded in Table~\ref{tab1}.

 Despite the fact that the rotation period of PSR J0250+5854 is substantially greater than that of PSR J2144-3933, the magnetic field of the former is also significantly larger than that of the latter.
-This results in the observation that, as illustrated in Figure~\ref{fig:ppdotm}, the former is closer to the pulsar death line and is able to generate sparks more easily by the means of an amplified parallel electric field near mountains in the polar region.
+This results in the observation that, as illustrated in Figure~\ref{fig:ppdotm}, the former is closer to the pulsar death line and is able to generate sparks more easily by means of an amplified parallel electric field near mountains in the polar region.
 Therefore, it requires a smaller mountain steepness than the latter.